ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRefractionModelSCFMethod.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IRefractionModelSCFMethod.min_target_altitude`
+              - Minimum altitude of target for which the refraction will be computed unless extrapolation is used.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IRefractionModelSCFMethod.use_extrapolation`
+              - Flag controls whether extrapolation is used past the minimum target altitude.
             * - :py:attr:`~ansys.stk.core.stkobjects.IRefractionModelSCFMethod.ceiling`
+              - Refraction will be ignored if object altitude is higher than the ceiling.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IRefractionModelSCFMethod.atmos_altitude`
+              - Altitude of the atmosphere.
+Used to compute the knee bend point of the refracted path.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IRefractionModelSCFMethod.knee_bend_factor`
+              - Used to compute the distance to the knee bend point of the refracted path.
+Dimensionless.
             * - :py:attr:`~ansys.stk.core.stkobjects.IRefractionModelSCFMethod.use_refraction_index`
+              - Flag controls whether a constant refraction index is used or the refraction polynomial fit.
             * - :py:attr:`~ansys.stk.core.stkobjects.IRefractionModelSCFMethod.refraction_index`
+              - Index of refraction at the surface.
+Dimensionless.
             * - :py:attr:`~ansys.stk.core.stkobjects.IRefractionModelSCFMethod.coefficients`
+              - Gets the polynomial coefficients.

 Import detail